Anamicca23/Anamicca23/README.md

 <h2 align="center">Hi 👋!
 My name is Anamika kumari.<br>I'm a student at Birla Institute of technology, Mesra, Ranchi, Jharkhand.<br> From Patna, Bihar, India.</h2>
+<p>@About me:
+• I'm Anamika Kumari, a dynamic student with a passion for quantitative economics and data science.
+• Currently, I'm on track to graduate with an I.M.Sc. in Quantitative Economics and Data Science from the esteemed Birla Institute of Technology, Mesra.
+• This program not only sharpened my technical skills but also introduced me to advanced tools such as Tableau, Power BI, and deepened my proficiency in Probability and Statistics.
+• I am a driven competitive programmer with a profound passion for machine learning and artificial intelligence.
+• My technical prowess extends across various domains, including computer science fundamentals like DSA, DBMS, and OOPs.
+• I've delved into the realms of Data Analysis and Visualization, harnessing tools like Tableau and a range of Python libraries.
+• My experience also spans Python, C/C++, R, and SQL, all of which I've applied in a competitive programming environment.
+• In the realm of competitive coding, I've achieved Specialist status on Codeforces and attained a 3-star rating on Codechef.
+My accomplishments in various coding contests, including Leetcode, and my consistently high ratings underscore my ability to tackle complex problems effectively.
+• I'm enthusiastic about leveraging my skills and knowledge to contribute meaningfully to any project or team I'm a part of.
+With a proven track record of academic excellence and a passion for cutting- edge technologies, I'm eager to embark on new challenges and make a positive impact.</p>

 ###